Robert Quackenbush

-Robert Mead Quackenbush (July 23, 1929 – May 17, 2021) was an American author and illustrator of children's books.
+Dr. Robert Mead Quackenbush, MSW, PhD (July 23, 1929 – May 17, 2021) was an American author and illustrator of children's books.
 He authored 110 books and illustrated 60 more by 1999.
 He is noted for creating the characters Henry the Duck, Detective Mole, and Miss Mallard.

 Early life

 Quackenbush was born in Los Angeles on July 23, 1929.
 His ancestors immigrated to New York from the Netherlands during the 17th century.
 His father, Roy, worked as an engineer; his mother, Virginia (Arbogast), was employed as a secretary.
 He was raised in Phoenix, Arizona.
 His father died in a traffic collision several days before Christmas while on a business trip when Quackenbush was nine years old.
 The two feuded over an insignificant matter before his trip and Quackenbush assumed that it was related to his father's death.
 He went to a therapist to help alleviate his anguish and this consequently piqued his long-lasting interest in children's therapy and mental health.

 After graduating from high school in 1947, Quackenbush spent a summer studying art at Parsons School of Design.
 He initially attended Phoenix College, but opted not to continue his studies and worked towards a career in art instead.
 He subsequently enrolled in the ArtCenter College of Design in 1948.
 Two years later, he was chosen in the Selective Service draft and joined the US Army to fight in the Korean War.
 He was stationed in South Carolina and Indiana, where he continued his art by painting watercolor portraits of his fellow soldiers and officers.
 Quackenbush was honorably discharged in 1953, with his G.I.
 Bill helping him finish his studies at the ArtCenter.
 He graduated with a Bachelor of Fine Arts in 1956, before relocating to New York.